In this article

 • Software subscriptions

-• Employee training and development (including trade organization memberships)
+• Employee training and development, including trade organization memberships

-• Health and wellness expenses (e.g. medical expenses)
+• Health and wellness expenses (e.g., medical expenses)

 • Client-related expenses

-Expense approval process
+3. Expense reporting and approval

 It's also important to describe how employees should submit expense reimbursement requests to your accounting or finance team.
-For instance, you can specify the timeline for submitting expenses, the medium to use, such as email or expense management software, and how long approvals should take.
+For instance, you can specify the timeline for submitting expenses, the medium to use (such as email or expense management software), and how long approvals should take.

 • Personal expenses (make sure to provide a comprehensive list under this subcategory)